AdaCore/templates-parser/docs/tags.rst

   Returns the size of largest composite tag in M composite tag.
 This attribute can be applied only to a composite tag having two nested level - a matrix.

+**M'Indent**
+  .. index:: Attribute, 'Indent

+  This attribute will indent (on the starting tag column) the tag value on new-line.

 For example: